 Installation

 The difficulty of the installation depends on the type of electric fireplace, but it should be relatively easy for a person with the right skill set.
-Cutting into the wall and installing a recessed fireplace requires the user to have some framing skills.
+Cutting into the wall and installing a recessed or see-through fireplace requires the user to have some framing skills.
 A wall-hanging unit will require hand tools, like a drill and a lever, and enough know-how to anchor the wall bracket securely.

-Some mantels require assembly, while others don’t, and the same goes for TV stands.
+Some mantels require assembly while others don’t, and the same goes for TV stands.
 No matter what type of fireplace it is, make sure to follow the installation instructions carefully and ask for help if something is unclear.

 The Advantages of Owning an Electric Fireplace